amasucci/blog/content/post/how-to-encrypt-and-decrypt-a-file-on-the-command-line.md

 +++
 date = "2017-05-13T18:12:37+01:00"
-title = "how to encrypt and decrypt a file on the command line" image = "/img/lock.jpg" description = "Encrypt and decrypt files using bash and OpenSSL" tags = ["encryption", "secrets management", "openssl", "bash", "devops"]
+title = "How to encrypt and decrypt a file on the command line" image = "/img/lock.jpg" description = "Encrypt and decrypt files using bash and OpenSSL" tags = ["encryption", "secrets management", "openssl", "bash", "devops"]